QuantEcon/lecture-python-intro/lectures/prob_dist.md

 df
 ```

-+++ {"user_expressions": []}

 In this situation, we might refer to the set of their incomes as the "income distribution."

-The terminology is confusing because this is not the same thing as a probability distribution --- it's just a collection of numbers.
+The terminology is confusing because this set is not a probability distribution
+--- it's just a collection of numbers.

+However, as we will see, there are connections between observed distributions (i.e., sets of
+numbers like the income distribution above) and probability distributions.

 Below we explore some observed distributions.

-We will see that there are connections between observed distributions---like the income distribution above---and probability distributions, as we'll see below.

-+++ {"user_expressions": []}

 ### Summary statistics